Baltaj234/first-React-App/README.md

-# Reddit Clone
+# Displays posts and comments

-A simple Reddit clone built with React, Express, and MySQL.
+A simple web appe built with React, Express, and MySQL.
 This app allows users to post content and view each other's posts.

 ## Features